 Weather resistance is second to none

 This jacket is expensive, but that's no surprise for getting the best.
 It also may be a little lightweight for some people as their everyday jacket.
 We have high scoring burlier options below.
 The Incendo has now been the Editors' Choice for three years: it's an excellent jacket with staying power in our rankings.

 Montane Featherlite 7

 The magicians at Montane have made one of the most incredible running jackets we have seen.
 The Montane Featherlite 7's modest name might not clue you into the fact that it weighs only 1.6oz.
-This is close to half the weight of the next lightest jacket we tested (which at 2.8oz is pretty dang light).
+It's close to half the weight of the next lightest jacket we tested (which at 2.8oz is pretty dang light).
 While being the most portable jacket we laid our hands on, the Montane Featherlite 7 also provides excellent weather resistance, adequate breathing, and ventilation.
-It's so light, you won't notice it in your pocket.
+It's so light that you won't notice it in your pocket.

 High level of water resistance

 This is not the most durable jacket and has no pockets.
 That's the price you pay for super minimalism.
 If you are ok with that tradeoff, you will love this jacket.

 This is an efficient and utilitarian running jacket that also works great for hiking and biking.
 It's the Swiss Army Knife of shells.
 The Patagonia Houdini was our choice for the best buy award.
 We loved everything about this lighter version of the Houdini, from its portability to weather resistance to its retro design.